vprusso/toqito/README.md

 ### Measure

-  - is_measurement: Determines if a set of matrices are valid measurements operators.
+  - is_povm: Determines if a set of matrices are valid measurements operators.

 ### Nonlocal games